drug-design/course/docs/chapters/structure-activity-relationships.md

 #### Example 2: Indolinones

-The indolinone scaffold was discovered by random screening, and this prompted a synthetic program to explore the potential of this scaffold (for protein kinase inhibition).
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships/example-2-indolinones-ef2b0c86'><i class='fa fa-play' aria-hidden='true'></i></button>The indolinone scaffold was discovered by random screening, and this prompted a synthetic program to explore the potential of this scaffold (for protein kinase inhibition).
 The initial phenyl substituent was replaced by various heterocycles that were all inactive, except the pyrrole analog that showed submicromolar activities.
 *[analog]: A molecule structurally similar to another, generally based on the same scaffold *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer